trapoom555/Language-Model-STS-CFT/eval/mteb/README.md

 python minicpm_eval.py
 ```

-The results will be saved to `./results/minicpm`.
+The evaluation results will be saved to `./results/minicpm`.

 ## Compare with other models